 IBD Distribution were engaged to install a 7kW Daikin air source heat pump, which is able to draw power directly from the solar PV system.

-To deliver the heat throughout the building we decided to install an Envirotube underfloor heating system, seperated into four distinct zones (classroom, looby, bathroom, and kitchen).
+To deliver the heat throughout the building we decided to install an Envirotube underfloor heating system, separated into four distinct zones (classroom, lobby, bathroom, and kitchen).
 Each zone has its own programmable digital thermostat, allowing individual zones to be set to specific temperatures.

 Reducing energy demand and costs through energy efficiency measures